-- Please ensure that you carry the basic bike spares required to fix day to day technical problems.
-See our recommended Packing List.
+- Please ensure that you carry the basic bike spares required to fix day-to-day technical problems.
+See our recommended Packing List for some suggestions.

-- Early morning light breakfast served from 05h30.
+- Early morning light breakfast served from 05h30 in camp.
 This will include cereals, muffins, fruits and porridge.

 - Luggage and mattresses need to be carried to the top of your tent row for loading onto the luggage trucks.